-This project draws inspiration from the flexibility of traditional Japanese architecture to create a modern space, designed to promote the wellbeing of employees, to promote dialogue and improve productivity.
+This project draws inspiration from traditional Japanese architecture’s flexibility to create a modern space designed to promote employees’ wellbeing, encourage dialogue, and improve productivity.

 The second keyword is Wellness, intended as a balance between work and private life.
-This is entrusted to the joint action of nature, art, colour and physical activity.
-The new office features a significant presence of greenery, with over 200 varieties of plants.
-The spaces are decorated with paintings inspired by the ancient Japanese calligraphy (shodo), made by the artist Yuri Fujiwara.
+Wellness is entrusted to the joint action of nature, art, colour and physical activity.
+The new office features a significant presence of greenery, with over a hundred varieties of plants.
+The spaces are decorated with paintings inspired by the ancient Japanese calligraphy (shodo) made by the artist Yuri Fujiwara.
 The colours of the furnishings and walls are selected to favour concentration and relaxation, with the prevalence of the blue identifying the MSC Cruises branding.
 Finally, a small space is dedicated to physical activity during office hours, furnished in a partnership with the Italian company Technogym.

 Innovation – the third guiding idea – is obtained thanks to cutting edge technologies and furniture adopted in the office, contributing to efficiency and functionality.
-The president’s office is enclosed by a glass partition (RP by Unifor), coated with a smart film that can change its transparency electronically, guaranteeing privacy when needed.
-The new Scribit robot – conceived by Carlo Ratti Associati – offers the opportunity to convey information on the whiteboards during meetings.
-Finally, a selection of soft seating created by SixInch with advanced fabrication techniques, contribute to confer modernity to the environments.
+The president’s office is enclosed by a glass partition (RP by Unifor), coated with an intelligent film that can change its transparency electronically, guaranteeing privacy when needed.
+Finally, a selection of soft seating created by SixInch with advanced fabrication techniques contributes to confer modernity to the environments.

 The Customization of spaces and furnishings is a crucial element in the design of contemporary work environments.
-In the MSC Cruises office, most of the furnishings have been customized to adapt them to specific needs or to convey corporate values.
+In the MSC Cruises office, most of the furnishings have been customized to adapt them to specific needs or convey corporate values.
 Custom furniture made by Shukoh adapts to the particular characteristics of the building.
-The floor, for example, includes printed carpet tiles with the five logos that represent the core values of the company.
+For example, the floor includes printed carpet tiles with the five logos that represent the company’s core values.
 Furthermore, a bench inspired by MSC ships welcomes visitors near the entrance.

 The Integration between Italian and Japanese culture is indeed the spirit that guides the whole project.
 In addition to the choices mentioned above of space flexibility and “made in Italy” furniture, the design of the new office included symbolic elements of both cultures: the Japanese patterns inspired by the shodo calligraphy, but also the Italian ones designed by Gio Ponti for the Parco Dei Principi hotel in Sorrento.
-A large olive tree placed in the new patio, suggests Mediterranean landscapes and at the same time a peaceful workplace.
+A large olive tree placed in the new patio suggests Mediterranean landscapes and a peaceful workplace.

-This project is in line with the recent trends in workplace design, especially the attention to the worker’s wellbeing and social interaction.
+This project is in line with the recent workplace design trends, especially the attention to the worker’s wellbeing and social interaction.
 Employees wellbeing is nowadays the key to enhance enthusiasm and productivity in the workplace.
-Smart and funny workplace design can boost creativity and reduce absenteeism.
+Intelligent and funny workplace design can boost creativity and reduce absenteeism.
 A flexible environment stimulates the employees to shape their workplace according to their specific needs and comfort requirements.
 By doing so, they also become more active and proactive.

-MSC operates more than 1,000 routes globally and is one of the fastest-growing cruise companies in the world.
+MSC operates more than a thousand routes globally and is one of the fastest-growing cruise companies in the world.
 It has an Italian background and a global vision.
-The project of the new Tokyo Headquarters aims to realize a genuinely glocal environment: inspired by the local identities and realized with a modern and universal language.
+The new Tokyo Headquarters project aims to realize a genuinely glocal environment: inspired by the local identities and realized with a modern and universal language.

 Brands and products